hildeboee/MXML/README.md

 If the script is able to locate a placename in the expected format (address, dateline), the value of the @key attribute will be used to compare with ID_sted-verdier.xlsx.
 The address/place string associated with the @key value is harvested and used as an address element.
 Otherwise, no place element is appended.

-## Simple use case instructions (modular)
+## Instructions for use
 1. Place the MXMLM scripts in a folder that contains **at least one** required file (see header REQUIRED FILES).
 2. If desired, place optional files and/or folders beside the script (see subheader OPTIONAL FILES).
 Remember that some options have dependencies.
 Ensure that the chronology file has correctly formatted object/document IDs.
-3. Run MXMLM2 via python.
+3. Run MXMLM2 via python (python "MXMLM2.py").
+The script SHOULD take care of installing required packages on its own.
-4. The resulting CMIF file is placed in the output subfolder upon script completion.
+4. The resulting CMIF file is placed in the output subfolder upon script completion, as well as numerous other data sets.

 ## Known bugs and issues
 The script does not fetch external UIDs.
 This would entail using the VIAF API to get IDs on everyone - which is fine.
 But you'd have to make sure that it's the *correct* IDs, which is.. difficult to do automatically, and time-consuming to do manually.